rwwilden/TvMazeScraper/README.md

 # TvMazeScraper

+**NOTE: Due to the (unfortunate?) choice of Azure Cosmos DB as my backend storage, paging performs horribly.
+Azure Cosmos DB [does not yet support paging](https://feedback.azure.com/forums/263030-azure-cosmos-db/suggestions/6350987--documentdb-allow-paging-skip-take) so we have to retrieve the entire result set and page server side.**

 ASP.NET Core 2.2 API based off the [TvMaze API](http://www.tvmaze.com/api) that provides show and casting information with storage in [Azure Cosmos DB](https://azure.microsoft.com/en-us/services/cosmos-db/).

 To get the application up-and-running, create a Cosmos DB account and provide the following environment settings: